The England-Germany Football Rivarly: Beyond World Wars and World Cups

 Post World War to 1966

 It would not be until 1954 when England faced West Germany again.
-West Germany were the reigning World Cup champions, but still could not defeat England.
-England won in 1954 (at Wembley Stadium) and again in 1956 (at Berlin's Olympiastadion).
-Terry Paine continued England's unbeaten run as he scored the only goal against West Germany in Nürnberg in 1965, a result that saw West Germany's first loss at Frankenstadion.
+West Germany were the reigning World Cup champions but still could not defeat England.
+England won in 1954 (at Wembley Stadium) and in 1956 (at Berlin's Olympiastadion).
+Terry Paine continued England's unbeaten run; his only goal in a 1965 match handed West Germany its first loss ever at Frankenstadion in Nürnberg.

-In the 89th minute, Lothar Emmerich took a free kick that found Karl-Heinz Schnellinger.
+However, in the 89th minute, Lothar Emmerich took a free kick that found Karl-Heinz Schnellinger.
 The ball deflected Schnellinger and eventually found Wolfgang Weber.
-Weber then scored right before regulation ended, but the debate as to where the ball deflected off Schnellinger was controversial.
+Weber then scored right before regulation ended, but the debate as to where the shot deflected off Schnellinger was controversial.
 England's goalkeeper Gordon Banks claimed Schnellinger handled the ball, but the goal stood as replays indicated the ball struck Schnelliger from behind.

-Bakhramov awarded Hurst the goal, a decision that angered West German players and also ushered a new moniker: Wembley-Tor, or "Wembley goal" in German.
+Bakhramov awarded Hurst the goal, a decision that upset and angered West German players.
+The event also ushered a new moniker: Wembley-Tor (German: "Wembley goal").

 West Germany Emerges Onto the World Scene

-England became World Cup champions, but West Germany began to close the gap in 1968.
-It was when West Germany, thanks to a Franz Beckenbauer goal, defeated England.
-The Observer's Hugh McIlvanney described the result, played at Hannover's Niedersachsenstadion, as a match "though short of his own highest standards, was one of the few satisfying features of a shabby, uninspired match...They have beaten England, and that is enough."
+England became World Cup champions, but it would not be long before West Germany finally closed the gap.
+It happened in 1968 at Hannover's Niedersachsenstadion, when West Germany, thanks to a Franz Beckenbauer goal, defeated England 1-0.
+As The Observer's Hugh McIlvanney stated, the match "though short of his own highest standards, was one of the few satisfying features of a shabby, uninspired match...They have beaten England, and that is enough."

 Winning did not stop there.
 At the 1970 World Cup, a rematch came in the quarterfinals at Estadio Nou Camp in Leon, Mexico.
 England had gone up 2-0 with goals from Alan Mullery and Peters.
 Beckenbauer scored for West Germany in the 69th minute before Uwe Seeler, the first player to score at least two goals at four consecutive World Cups, tied the match in the 82nd minute.

 The match went into extra time, where a new World Cup star emerged.
 Known as "Der Bomber," Gerd Müller scored the only goal in extra time.
 Hurst failed to replicate his magic from 1966 as West Germany won 3-2.
-Two years later, Hurst played his final match for England; that came on Apr.
-29, 1972 in a Euro 1972 playoff quarterfinal, with West Germany winning 3-1 in a match that McIlvanney dsecribed as a nation on a mission, because "they came to Wembley and comprehensively outclassed England."
-A scoreless draw in Berlin's Olympiastadion sufficed for West Germany as it was a stepping stone en route to West Germany winning Euro 1972 and the 1974 World Cup.
+Two years later, Hurst played his final match for England on Apr.
+29, 1972.
+This game happened to be a Euro 1972 playoff quarterfinal, with West Germany winning 3-1 in what one writer described as a nation on a mission, because "they came to Wembley and comprehensively outclassed England."
+A scoreless draw in Berlin's Olympiastadion sufficed for West Germany, and the results became stepping stones for West Germany winning both Euro 1972 and the 1974 World Cup.

-England defeated West Germany in 1975 (2-0) before West Germany returned the favor three years later in München's Olympiastadion (2-1).
-Then, both nations met twice in 1982.
-The first meeting came in Madrid, Spain during the 1982 World Cup: a scoreless stalemate in the second round proved important as West Germany reached the World Cup final.
-Despite the early exit, England had an impressive 1982 as the nation lost only one game - an Oct.
-13 meeting at Wembley Stadium, where Karl-Heinz Rummenigge scored both goals in West Germany's 2-1 victory.
+England defeated West Germany in 1975 (2-0) in what remains its last win at Wembley to date.
+West Germany returned the favor three years later in München's Olympiastadion (2-1).
+Then, another meeting at the World Cup came in 1982 in Madrid.
+The 1982 World Cup happened to be the first of two matchups for both nations during that year.
+A scoreless stalemate in the second round proved essential as West Germany reached the World Cup final.
+Despite the early exit in the World Cup, England had an impressive 1982 in which its only loss that year coming on Oct.
+13, 1982.
+On that date, Karl-Heinz Rummenigge scored both goals in West Germany's 2-1 victory.

-England's second victory against West Germany since 1966 came at the fabled Estadio Azteca: a 3-0 victory in 1986 during a mini-tournament Mexico hosted in preparation for the 1986 World Cup, with Kerry Dixon scoring his first goal for England.
-A year later, West Germany won in Düsseldorf, a 3-1 friendly victory where Pierre Littbarski scored twice.
+Before the 1986 World Cup, both nations met in a mini-tournament.
+England's 3-0 victory was only its second against West Germany since 1966.
+In that match, Kerry Dixon scored his first goal for England.
+A year later, West Germany won in Düsseldorf, a 3-1 friendly triumph where Pierre Littbarski scored twice.

-David Platt thought he scored another goal, only for his goal to be disallowed because of an offside play.
+David Platt thought he scored another goal, only for his goal to not count due to disallowed because of offsides.
 West Germany's Jürgen Klinsmann missed two chances to give West Germany the victory.
-Penalty kicks decided this match As both teams combined to succeed on its first seven attempts, Bodo Illgner saved Stuart Pearce's attempt.
-Olaf Thon converted his try for West Germany before Chris Waddle miss for England sent West Germany to the final and an eventual World Cup..
+Penalty kicks decided this match As both teams combined to succeed on its first seven attempts, Bodo Illgner saved Stuart Pearce's effort.
+Olaf Thon converted his try for West Germany before Chris Waddle miss for England sent West Germany to the final and an eventual World Cup.

 Action from the 1970 World Cup